GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (230).md

 **At Higher Tiers**: Each tier beyond minimum increases the duration by 10 minutes.

 **Critical Failure**: You and the subject both incur a level of fatigue.
 If you had targeted yourself, you enjoy both levels of fatigue.

+#### Holding Form

+**Minimum Tier**: 1

+**Casting Time**: 1 action or reaction

+**Effect**: You choose an amount of time upto a number of phases equal to the spellcheck result.
+You become a statue of yourself for this time.
+You may choose to appear crafted of any earthen material you are aware of or painted.
+You are petrified during this time.
+If you would be damaged in any degree, you may choose to return to your normal form.

+**At Higher Tiers**: When cast at 2nd tier or greater, you may multiply the maximum duration by the number of tiers beyond minimum squared.

+**Critical Failure**: You still transform yourself into a statue, but fo not have the same control over the specifics.
+You are petrified for a number of minutes equaal to the spell's tier.

 #### Hydravidity